Context processors¶

 {% endfor -%}

-to get the len of a list or a dict.
+This command adds the Python len function to templates, allowing to get the length of a list or a dictionary.

 Transform a Markdown text into html, usually you don’t need to call it because is automatic called at each widget.text rendering.